United Airlines and JetBlue strike deal that will impact fliers' points, return United to JFK airport

 JetBlue and United say they will continue to manage and price their networks independently, including the launch of new routes, frequencies and promotions.

-Members of each company's loyalty program will be able to use and earn points across the two airlines and have access to the perks of their own loyalty program - like preferred boarding and seating - when flying either airline.
+Members of each company's loyalty program will be able to use and earn points across the two airlines and have access to the perks of their own loyalty program, such as preferred boarding and seating, when flying either airline.

 The new arrangement is slated to start rolling out this fall.
 The companies are still sorting out some technical issues that will allow fliers to book United flights through JetBlue, and vice versa.